 The Image Region of Interest (ROI) feature allows you to specify a portion of the sensor array.
 You can acquire only the frame data from the specified portion of the sensor array while preserving the same quality as you acquire a frame from the entire sensor array.
 With the ROI feature, you can achieve increased frame rates by decreasing the height of the ROI; however, decreasing the width of the ROI does not affect the frame rate.
+On the VC-25MX-72D / VC-25MX-81D camera, you can also achieve increased frame rates by decreasing the width of the ROI.
 The ROI is referenced to the top left corner [origin (0, 0)] of the sensor array as follows.